 Let’s start by tackling the definition of “credit limit.”

 Your credit limit is the amount you’re allowed to charge to your credit account without having to pay off at least some of your balance.
 If you exceed your credit limit the issuer will usually just decline the transaction.

 $10,000 is generally considered to be a high credit card limit.
 If you get credit lines like that, it’s clear that the card issuer trusts you to be a pretty responsible borrower.

 With most cards the credit limit you get will depend on your creditworthiness, with an emphasis on your credit scores and income.
 In general, the better your credit and the higher your income, the higher your credit limits will be.

-That means almost any card can be a high limit credit card.
+That means almost any card can be a high limit credit card — even those you can get with average credit.
 But those designed for good and excellent credit are most likely to get the highest limits, because card issuers feel more comfortable extending more credit to people with better scores.

 Some cards have minimum required credit limits, which may be revealed by the issuer in the fine print, so if you’re approved for one you can be sure you’ll be getting at least that much.
 That’s why the Chase Sapphire Reserve® (Review), with its minimum required $10,000 credit limit, is our number one pick.

 Out of all the reward cards, premium travel cards tend to come with the highest limits.
 So our list includes more than a few travel cards, but some simple cash back and balance transfer cards make appearances as well.

 |Premium Travel (Charge Card)||The Platinum Card® from American Express (Review)|